Symplectic Origami: Abstract

 \section{Abstract}

-An origami manifold is a manifold equipped with a closed 2-form which is symplectic except on a hypersurface where it is like the pullback of a symplectic form by a folding map and its kernel defines a circle fibration.
+An origami manifold is a manifold equipped with a closed 2-form which is symplectic except on a hypersurface where it is like the pullback of a symplectic form by a folding map and its kernel fibrates with oriented circle fibers over a compact base.
 We can move back and forth between origami and symplectic manifolds using cutting (unfolding) and radial blow-up (folding), modulo compatibility conditions.
 We prove an origami convexity theorem for hamiltonian torus actions, classify toric origami manifolds by polyhedral objects resembling paper origami and discuss examples.
-We also prove a cobordism result and some of its classical consequences, and compute the cohomology of a special class of origami manifolds.
+We also prove a cobordism result and compute the cohomology of a special class of origami manifolds.